 - Nexudus Spaces: MY FAVORITE.
 I did extensive testing and it is amazing.
 A white label tool to manage your coworking space.
 You can create your website and manage all backoffice needs, newsletters, etc.

 - Nadine: open source program by the team of Office Nomads.
 Give it a run if you are comfortable with GitHub, Django, and Python.

 Website and blog creation tools

-- WordPress: the tool that powers most websites in the world (also the one for Betacowork).
+- WordPress: the tool that powers most websites in the world and this site.
 You have two versions depending on your needs and knowledge:

 - Google Analytics: track the statistics of your website and convert them into actions to improve your marketing.
 It is specially good if you set up goals.